rureed/Work-Day-Scheduler/pseudo.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+* On page load: hourly schedule loads for current day.
+* Left column lists hours
+* Center column lists entries
+* Right column lists buttons to safe the content of their respective rows
+* Color coding for importance
+* localMemoy persists